The global picture

 Over half think (59%) that China will become the world’s biggest economy – with Japan (25%) and South Korea (37%) as most sceptical, followed by India (43%), Germany and the US (both 40%).

-- Most countries think that the average global temperature will increase (71%) for only 58% in Saudi Arabia.
+- Most countries think that the average global temperature will increase (71%).
 This prediction is particularly high in Serbia (87%), and ranked lowest in Russia and the US (both 56%).

 - Countries are divided on strength of the global economy – with emerging markets tending to be more positive.
 China (86%), India (83%) and Peru (81%) are most likely to think the global economy will be stronger in 2018 than 2017; Italy (43%), Japan (39%) and France (36%) are least confident.